 FRED PPIACO — Daily CSV Download (US Producer Price Index

 The Producer Price Index measures prices at the wholesale/producer level — before they reach consumers.
 PPI leads CPI by 1–3 months, making it a pipeline inflation indicator.
+How pipeline pressures translate into headline inflation is mapped in the complete guide to inflation.
 The PPI captures commodity input costs, supply chain pressures, and corporate margin dynamics that eventually flow through to consumer prices.

 Dataset: US Producer Price Index — PPI (1913–2026) · Updated —